-The IoM Sporting Excellence Programme was the inspiration for Creechurch Capital, part of the Knox group of companies of which Doug is Chairman, to consider supporting young sports people.
-Through its Sports Academy a selection of handpicked, promising young sports stars are chosen for support as the business’ way of giving something back.
-Over six years, the Sports Academy has donated in excess of £100,000 to developing the careers of these young sports stars.
+The IoM Sporting Excellence Programme was the inspiration for Creechurch Capita that was part of the Knox group of companies of which Doug Barrowman is Chairman.
+Its function was to consider supporting young sports people.
+Through its Sports Academy a selection of handpicked, promising young sports stars were chosen for support as the business’ way of giving something back.
+Over six years, the Sports Academy donated in excess of £100,000 to developing the careers of these young sports stars.

 Huddersfield-based Daniel Lloyd was the first recipient of the Sports Academy scholarship in 2011.
 He now races in the Dunlop MSA British Touring Car Championship.
 Previously Daniel has been awarded the Porsche Scholarship and competed in the Porsche Carrera Cup GB.
 In 2016, he joined the Eurotech Racing Honda squad.

 Yasmin Ingham was crowned British National Pony Champion.
 This outstanding result means Yasmin can look forward to competing at the highest level, with the forthcoming European Championships on the horizon and then the pinnacle of any athlete’s career, the Olympic Games.

 Cheshire-based golfer, Charlotte Wild was supported to her success as runner-up in the Fourqeuex Ladies open in Paris, which is part of this year’s Ladies European Golf Tour.

 Cyclist Jonny Bellis was tragically affected by a life threatening motorcycle accident in Italy that almost claimed his life in September 2009.
 The Sports Academy supported his comeback at only 24 years of age.
 He achieved the bronze medal in the 2007 World U23 Road Race Championships and was the youngest road rider at the 2008 Beijing Olympic Games.